 Now we will discuss some basic ideas of Mixture and Alligation methods.
 On the basis of these ideas we will learn trick and tips of shortcut mixture and alligation methods.
 If you think that how to solve mixture and alligation methods questions using mixture and alligation methods shortcut tricks, then further studies will help you to do so.

-Here in this chapter using Alligation rule we find the average value of mixture when the price of two or more ingredients which mixed together and some important formula which need to understand through examples that are given in exams. we provide u some example based on mixture and alligation and mixture and alligation shortcut tricks.
-This is the basic theory of Mixture and Alligation which is applied in question to obtain answers here Mixture and Alligation Methods of example in different form of examples.
+Here in this chapter using Alligation rule we find the average value of mixture when the price of two or more ingredients which mixed together and some important formula which need to understand through examples that are given in exams.
+We provide you some examples on mixture and alligation shortcut tricks.
+This is the basic theory of Mixture and Alligation which is applied in question to obtain answers here.
+Mixture and Alligation Methods of example in different form of examples.

 Anything we learn in our school days was basics and that is well enough for passing our school exams.
 Now the time has come to learn for our competitive exams.
 For this we need our basics but also we have to learn something new.
 That’s where shortcut tricks are comes into action.
 In maths exam papers there are two or three question are given from this chapter.